weaviate/weaviate-io/developers/weaviate/model-providers/google/index.md

 ## Get started

 You must provide a valid Google AI API credentials to Weaviate for these integrations.
-Weaviate integrates with both Google AI Studio and Google Vertex AI.
+Weaviate integrates with both [Google AI Studio](https://ai.google.dev/) or [Google Vertex AI](https://cloud.google.com/vertex-ai).

-Go to [Google AI Studio](https://ai.google/build) or [Google Vertex AI](https://cloud.google.com/vertex-ai) to sign up and obtain API credentials.

-Then, go to the relevant integration page to learn how to configure Weaviate with the Google models and start using them in your applications.
+Go to the relevant integration page to learn how to configure Weaviate with the Google models and start using them in your applications.

 - [Embeddings](./embeddings.md)
 - [Generative AI](./generative.md)